--LASIK (Laser-Assisted In Situ Keratomileusis): The greatest risk after LASIK is flap dislocation.
-Avoid activities that might cause trauma to the flap.

--PRK (PhotoRefractive Keratectomy): The greatest risk after PRK is corneal surface irritation and haze.
-During the first 3-4 months after surgery, avoid activities that might irritate the surface of your eyes, and avoid exposure to ultraviolet (UV) light by wearing sunglasses (with UVA/UVB protection) when outdoors during the day.

--ICL (Implantable Collamer Lens): The greatest risk after ICL is infection inside the eye.
+- -LASIK (Laser-Assisted In Situ Keratomileusis): The greatest risk after LASIK is flap dislocation.
+Avoid activities that might cause trauma to the flap. - -PRK (PhotoRefractive Keratectomy): The greatest risk after PRK is corneal surface irritation and haze.
+During the first 3-4 months after surgery, avoid activities that might irritate the surface of your eyes, and avoid exposure to ultraviolet (UV) light by wearing sunglasses (with UVA/UVB protection) when outdoors during the day. - -ICL (Implantable Collamer Lens): The greatest risk after ICL is infection inside the eye.
 Avoid lifting or bending over, trauma to the eye, and avoid activities that increase infection risk such as swimming and gardening.

-ICL LASIK/SmILE PRK
+ICL LASIK/SmILE PRK No restriction.

-No restriction.

 Showering or washing face.
-Notes: You should always avoid getting water in the eyes and pat

-the eye eyelids dry.

-5-7 days (after rem

-Air travel as a passenger 3 days of bandage contact lens)

-Aerobic activity (walk, run, bike, As soon as pain ,

-exercise machines) or weight 0 and light sensitivity As soon as pain and

-training.
-Notes: Avoid getting 2 weeks have resolved: 1-2 days. light sensitivity have resolved: 3-5 days.

-sweat, dust, or wind in eyes.

-Bending overtoe touches, sit-ups 2 weeks No re estriction.

-onth.

-Contact sports: Martial arts, ases lifetime risk of 1 month.

-basketball, boxing, wrestling opening surgical wo i monu.

-the eye.
+Notes: You should always avoid getting water in the eyes and pa the eyes dry; do not rub the eyelids dry.
+5-7 days (after remova Air travel as a passenger 3 days of bandage contact Acrobic activity (walls run bile lens) Aerobic activity (walk, run, bike, exercise machines) or weight As soon as pain and light sensitivity As soon as pain and training.
+Notes: Avoid getting 2 weeks have resolved: light sensitivity have resolved: 3-5 days. sweat, dust, or wind in eyes.
+1-2 days.
+Bending overtoe touches, sit-ups 2 weeks estriction.
+1 month.
+ALTOLIOTI.
+Contact sports: Martial arts, Note: CRS increa Note: CRS increases lifetime risk of basketball, boxing, wrestling opening surgical wo opening surgical wounds with trauma to - the eye.
 Wear eye protection.

-Exposure to hot tubs, pools, lakes, 1 month

-ocean, river Note: Risk of infection from contaminated water

-Wearing eye make-up, including 2 weeks

-camouflage face paint Note: Infection risk from contaminated make-up.
-When make-up use is resumed, start with new, freshly opened products.
-Old eye

-nakeup should be disca

-Working in a dusty or dirty

-environment: outdoor rifle range, 1 month 2 weeks 1 month

-deploying to the field, gardening

-CS exposure (gas chamber) or OC 3 months 6 months

-spray (pepper spray) exposure

-Driving an automobile motorcycle When you meet the driving vision requirement and feel

-with goggles or face shield comfortable.

-Full time first monthAs much as possibleWear UV protection whenever practical.the 2 nd -4 th months and

-Wearing UV protection

-(sunglasses) wear ov protection whenever practical

-afterwards.
+Exposure to hot tubs, pools, lakes, 1 month ocean, river Note: Risk of infection from cont aminated water 2 weeks Wearing eye make-up, including ake-up.
+When make-up camouflage face paint use is resumed, start with new, freshly opened products.
+Old eye Working in a ductive or direct makeup should be discarded.
+Working in a dusty or dirty environment: outdoor rifle range, 1 month 2 weeks 1 month deploying to the field, gardening Tillollar 2 WEEKS i illollul CS exposure (gas chamber) or OC spray (pepper spray) exposure 3 months 6 months Driving an automobile motorcycle When you meet the driving vision requirement and feel with goggles or face shield comfortable.
+Full time first month Wearing UV protection As much as possible (sunglasses) Wear UV protection the 2 nd -4 th months and (1 3 whenever practical afterwards.